Books published by our history societies/local authors

 This book was first published in 1990 in response to local demand There is a photograph on every text page in this book taken from the extensive collection compiled by Ralph Turner, Langford’s historian, which grew over the years thanks to the generosity of many people who donated or loaned photographs.

 The book was reprinted in 2014, updated with a correction list, and in 73 text pages it delves into Langford’s past with photographs of personalities and events explained in extensive captions by David and Ralph Turner.

-Later this year the Trust will publish its latest work entitled: “Stevington – The Natural History of a Bedfordshire Parish.”
-We are now taking advance subscriptions.
+“Stevington – The Natural History of a Bedfordshire Parish.”

 The book, which is lavishly illustrated with photographs by Roger Day and drawings and paintings by Jackie Gooding, will be published in November.
 All the illustrations are of flora and fauna photographed in the Village or drawn from specimens found in the Parish.

 Until 30 June 2015 the price will be £25.00 for orders received on or before that date.
 Thereafter the price will be £27.50.
 Anyone who purchases a copy before that date will be recorded in the book as a subscriber and will receive an invitation to the launch of the book to be held in St Mary’s Church on Saturday 14 November 2015.

 Please note: The price does not include postage.
 Copies can be collected at the launch or posted on request for an additional cost of £6.00 within the UK.
 For shipping overseas or multiple copies please ask for a quotation.

 To ensure you receive a subscriber’s copy of the first print run please make your payment by 30 June 2015 by